 • Seasonings: Coriander and allspice give this soup a warming, aromatic quality–you can stock up on both at our spice shopSalt and pepper enhance the flavor.

-• Fresh aromatics: Garlic and ginger give this soup a nice kick and bridge the gap between the sweet carrots and savory spices.
+• Fresh aromatics: Garlic and ginger bridge the gap between the sweet carrots and savory spices.
 I wouldn’t recommend substituting either with dried versions.

-• Broth: I used low-sodium vegetable broth to keep this carrot ginger soup vegetarian, but you can substitute with chicken broth if you’d like.
+• Broth: I used low-sodium vegetable broth to keep this carrot ginger soup vegetarian, but chicken stock or broth would also be delicious.

 • Mint (optional): A garnish of mint leaves brings a freshness to the soup.
 You can omit the mint or substitute with other tender herbs like parsley or fresh chives.